Perlkonig/grav-plugin-webmention/README.md

     - `file_receiver_whitelist` lists domain/path patterns of vouch URLs you are willing to accept without any further verification.

-    - `file_receiver_blacklist` lists domain/path patterns of vouce URLs that you will never accept.
+    - `file_receiver_blacklist` lists domain/path patterns of vouch URLs that you will never accept.

   - Finally there is the `admin` module, which lets you see and manipulate the data.